PhaNDoMs/PhaNDoMs.github.io/README.md

-# PhaNDoMs.github.io
+# WriteUps and Docs
-Repo for WriteUps and docs etc.
+PhaNDoMs